Origin of death: Asante

 In Asante mythology, death came to humanity as a result of Tano being unable to best Owuo (the Asante embodiment of death) in a series of contests to claim a hunter, and the same for Owuo.
 The two came to an agreement.
 If a human, specifically a warrior, was dying Tano and Owuo would race to them in an attempt to claim their souls.
 If Tano got there first, the person would not die.
 However, If Owuo got there first the person would die.

 Krachi

-According to Krachi traditional stories, death came to humanity as a result of a young Krachi boy pouring reviving medicine into the eye of a dead Owuo (yes, the same God as the Asante God of death), who had been killed after the townspeople of the boy's hometown were told by the boy that Owuo had canabalised 3 people the boy knew and the townspeople resolved to kill Owuo by setting Owuo's long hair ablaze, which, like dry grass quickly caught fire and, like TNT, quickly traveled to the head of Owuo, killing him.
-In his hair was a reviving medicine, which the boy and the townspeople used to revive the 3 people by splashing it on their bones.
-Feeling sorry for Owuo, specifically because Owuo had been kind to the boy, the boy poured the medicine into Owuo's eye, reviving it.
-Now the eye blinks and winks, and every time the eye of Owuo blinks, someone dies.
+According to Krachi traditional stories, death came to humanity as a result of a young Krachi boy pouring reviving medicine into the eye of a dead Owuo (the Asante god of death).
+Owuo had been killed for a boy who had canabalised three people and the townspeople resolved to kill Owuo by setting his long hair ablaze.
+In his hair was a reviving medicine, which the boy and the townspeople used to revive the three people by splashing it on their bones.
+Feeling sorry for Owuo, because Owuo had been kind to him, the boy poured the medicine into Owuo's eye, reviving it.
+Now the eye winks, and every time the eye of Owuo winks, someone dies.